 In 2013 Howard married for the third time.
 He and his wife Mira Pak have two sons, Qirin (b.
 2015) and Hero (b.
 2016).
 Howard lives in Philadelphia, Pennsylvania.

 Terrence Dashon Howard was born on March 11, 1969, in Chicago, Illinois.
 The great-grandson of stage actress Minnie Gentry, he was raised in Cleveland by father Tyrone Howard and mother Anita Williams.
-Howard experienced a rocky childhood, enduring disciplinary beatings from his physically abusive father, and even witnessing his father stabbing another man when he was just 2 years old.
+Howard experienced a rocky childhood, enduring disciplinary beatings from his physically abusive father, and even witnessing his father stabbing another man when he was just two years old.
 The killing resulted in Tyrone Howard spending 11 months in jail for manslaughter.
 Howard's parents divorced upon his father's release.

 Terrence Howard legally divorced himself from his parents at the age of 16, living off of welfare before moving to New York City to pursue acting at age 18.
 He revealed, "My father always said that 'if you want oranges, you have to go to where the oranges grow.'
 I wanted to act.
 The place to act was in New York."

 Howard attended Pratt Institute in Brooklyn, New York, where he majored in chemical engineering.
 He dropped out after two years, however, and began receiving small acting roles, including a part on The Cosby Show alongside Bill Cosby.